jwxia2014/MUBD-DecoyMaker2.0/README.md

 Documentation
 -----------------------------------

-* The manual for the Python GUI application is available at: https://github.com/jwxia2014/MUBD-DecoyMaker2.0
+* The manual for the Python GUI application and the files for the case study are available at this website.

 Installation